Get E-Book

 local code decides whether to write or close

-The endpoint tuple from Chapter 9.1 still matters.
-Two connections to the same server port are different connections if their local ephemeral ports differ.
+The endpoint tuple from Chapter 9.1 still identifies the connection.
+Two connections to the same server port are separate connections if their local ephemeral ports are not the same.
 One can reset while the other stays established.
 A server log that records only the remote IP throws away the remote port, and with it the connection identity.

 socket.on('error', err => {